Justin-Mathieu/data-structures-and-algorithms/javascript/linked-list/README.md

 # Linked List Insertion

-Write Methods on the linked list class that add a node before and after a specified node. adda method that appends a node to the end of the list.
+Write Methods on the linked list class that add a node before and after a specified node. add a method that appends a node to the end of the list.

 ## Whiteboard Process